Jdev05/lswebhomework3/README.md

 ```

-My name is:
+My name is: Jordan D

-I like to:
+I like to: Make custom keycaps

-I'm learning:
+I'm learning: java and html/css/javascript

 ```